Ronlin1/iScan-Uganda/README.md

 - **SendGrid Integration**: Send detailed information via email using SendGrid's email service.
 - **Eco-friendly Solution**: Reduce carbon footprint by minimizing the use of printed business cards.
 - **Cross-platform**: Built with Flutter, ensuring compatibility across Android and iOS devices.
+- **Great UI**: Selfie mode is included and Flash Light is to handle Uganda's continuous blackouts 😂

 ## Usage